Seppohto/Palvelinten-hallinta-Haaga-Helia/viikko1raportti.md

 # Last DESTROY
 exit
 and
-vagrant destroy because cattle not pets.
+vagrant destroy because: cattle not pets.